Douglas Macgregor: Immigration

-On the Kosovo War
+Kosovo War

-In 2014, Macgregor went on Russian state-owned RT to express his opposition to U.S. intervention in the Kosovo War.
+In 2014, Macgregor went on Russian state-owned RT and criticized U.S. intervention in the Kosovo War in the late 1990s.
 He described the results of US intervention in Kosovo as to "put, essentially, a Muslim drug mafia in charge of that country".

-On NATO
+NATO

 In a 2016 presentation to military students, Macgregor said that "old alliances like NATO may vanish", arguing that it is "time to reexamine U.S. investment in 'allies' that are doing too little to secure their own sovereign interests" and that the "Cold War ended 27 years ago".